-The Patrol officer agrees to adhere to the principles of corrective and punitive discipline.
+The corporals and sergeants agree to adhere to the principles of corrective and punitive discipline.
 Keeping in mind there may be occasions where the offense alleged is so egregious it may require immediate termination.
-Discipline will be applied equitably and fairly among all patrol officers.
+Discipline will be applied equitably and fairly among all officers.

-All patrol officers are expected to meet the City's standards of patrol officer performance.
-Patrol officer performance encompasses many factors, including attendance, punctuality, personal conduct, job proficiency, conduct, on or off duty (if it brings discredit to the City) and general compliance with the City's policies and procedures.
+All officers are expected to meet the City's standards of officer performance.
+Officer performance encompasses many factors, including attendance, punctuality, personal conduct, job proficiency, conduct, on or off duty (if it brings discredit to the City) and general compliance with the City's policies and procedures.

-If a patrol officer does not meet these standards, the Supervisor initiates a disciplinary process.
+If a corporal or sergeant does not meet these standards, the Supervisor initiates a disciplinary process.